spacetelescope/science-platform-images/doc/FRAMEWORK.md

 #### image-update

 The `tools-update` script iterates over each environment defined for a mission.
 If `CAL_VERSION` is `none` the environment is skipped.
-If `CAL_VERSION` is `latest` or `x.y.z`,  and an environment defines an `update-requirements` script,  the `update-requirements` script is called to define/update the floating requirements.  `image-update` is called by `image-build` automatically for this and other purposes.   `update-requirements` is one of a few exceptions where a script defined under `deployments` vs. `tools` executes outside Docker or a running notebook container.
+If `CAL_VERSION` is `latest` or `x.y.z`,  and an environment defines an `update-requirements` script,  the `update-requirements` script is called to define/update the floating requirements.  `image-update` is called by `image-build` automatically for this and other purposes.   `update-requirements` is one of a few exceptions where a script defined under `deployments` vs. `scripts` executes outside Docker or a running notebook container.

 #### update-requirements